Pier Park

 Recreational Attractions

 The disc golf course is well-known among enthusiasts.
 Winding through the tall trees, it's regarded as a quality course in the Pacific Northwest.
 With 18 holes featuring elevation changes, well-maintained tee pads, and quality baskets, it offers a genuinely challenging experience.
-The course design cleverly integrates with the natural landscape, and there's an unexpected benefit too - the regular presence of disc golfers helps keep the park feeling safe and vibrant.
+The course design cleverly integrates with the natural landscape, and there's an unexpected benefit too - the regular presence of disc golfers helps keep the park feeling safe and active.

 Family-Friendly Features